kezniklm/EroticHub/README.md

 Ensure you have `docker` and `docker-compose` installed.

+For local development and successful build, you must have [GStreamer](https://gstreamer.freedesktop.org/) installed.

 ### How to run in release mode

 Release mode automatically prepares build of EroticHub in the Docker container.
 Then inserts database dump into